 The Hassenfeld Institute Research Scholars Program for Clinical Fellows and Junior Faculty is made possible through the generous support of the family of Alan Hassenfeld.
 Two research scholars will be chosen annually to participate in the program.
 The selected Hassenfeld Institute Research Scholars will play active roles in the work of the institute under the mentorship of institute-affiliated faculty, while gaining outstanding training opportunities for their future careers in maternal and child health.
 The Hassenfeld Institute Research Scholars will also receive scholarship support to participate in the Clinical and Translational Research certificate program at Brown University.
 The Hassenfeld Institute Research Scholars Program will embrace Brown’s “learning by doing” approach to engaged scholarship.
 This will provide the Hassenfeld Institute Research Scholars the opportunity to make meaningful contributions to the work of the institute while gaining the knowledge, skills, perspective and experience they will need to become the next generation of child health leaders.

-Applications for the 2020 program are now closed.
+Applications are now open for the 2021 program.
+Applications are due by July 21, 2021.
 Please see below for details on eligibility and the application process.

 Any clinical fellow in Brown-affiliated fellowships relevant to maternal and child health or maternal and child health clinical faculty who are at the rank of assistant professor or instructor as of July 1, 2021, are eligible to apply to the Hassenfeld Institute Research Scholars Program.